Henry Howard (architect)

 Henry Howard (1818-1884) was an Irish-born American architect.
 Over the course of four decades, he designed over 280 buildings in Louisiana, including several plantation houses during the antebellum era.
 After the Civil War, he designed many town houses in New Orleans.

 Early life

 Henry Howard was born on February 8, 1818, in Cork, Ireland.
-Here he learned the architectural trade at his father's architectural office.
+There he learned the architectural trade at his father's architectural office.
 He emigrated to the United States in 1836, first living in New York City.
 Within a year, he joined his brother in New Orleans, Louisiana.

 Career

 Howard first worked as a builder/carpenter in New Orleans, where he built residential stairs.
 He was employed by architects James H. Dakin and Henry Molhausen.
 A few years later, he completed the Pontalba Buildings, started by James Gallier.

 Madewood Plantation House, designed by Howard in 1848.

 Nottoway Plantation house, completed by Howard in 1859.